Lawrence Pileggi: Interconnect Modeling and Simulation

+Integrated Circuit Design Methodologies

+In the mid-2000s, Pileggi led research into design methods for regular fabrics, structured IC layouts intended to address patterning constraints at nanoscale dimensions.
+This work led to the startup Fabbrix, acquired by PDF Solutions in 2007.
+He also worked on statistical design methods for analog and mixed-mode circuits through the startup Xigmix (2005), and on statistical timing analysis for digital circuits through Extreme DA, both of which were subsequently acquired.

+Electric Power Systems

+Pileggi's group developed a split circuit formulation that models the grid in terms of currents and voltages rather than the power flow representations conventional in the field, with the aim of improving convergence and scalability for large-scale grid simulation.
+This work produced the SUGAR (Simulation with Unified Grid Analyses and Renewables) tool and formed the basis of Pearl Street Technologies, co-founded with David Bromberg and Hui Zheng in 2018 and acquired by Enverus in March 2025.
+In April 2020, Pileggi was named a Senior Energy Fellow at CMU's Scott Institute for Energy Innovation.

 Honors

+His career began as an IC designer at Westinghouse Research, where he received the corporation’s highest engineering achievement award.

 Pileggi's development of model order reduction methods resulted in the IEEE Circuits and Systems Society honoring him with the Mac Van Valkenburg Award in 2010.
 In 2012, the ACM/IEEE society awarded with the A. Richard Newton Technical Impact Award in Electronic Design Automation.

 In 2021, he received two Best Paper Awards at the IEEE Power and Energy Society General Meeting, including the "Best-of-the-Best Paper Award".

 In 2023, Pileggi was awarded the prestigious Phil Kaufman Award from the Electronic System Design Alliance and IEEE Council on EDA for his contributions to design automation.

 He is a Fellow of the National Academy of Inventors as of November 2021.